 As many small business owners will know, cash flow can be a struggle.
 Affecting everything from stock levels to the eventual closure of a business, small businesses often bear the brunt of cash flow issues.
-But one way small businesses are overcoming this is by implementing clever inventory management techniques.
+But one way small businesses are overcoming this is by implementing clever inventory management software.

 To find out how, read on.

 What is inventory management?

 Inventory management, in its simplest terms, is the process by which you trace and monitor your business’ inventory as it is bought, manufactured, stored and used.
 Inventory management refers to the entire flow of goods, accounting for them at every stage.
 From the initial purchase to the sale, inventory management means you always have the required stock at the right time.

 Why is inventory management important?